ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 # Concise SWID Data Definition

-# Section 2.7 The link-entry Map
+# 2.7 The link-entry Map

 The link-entry map has been extended to define new relationship between a CoSWID and CoMID(identifies a hardware/firmware module).